 Accounts payable professionals spend almost 25% of their days fixing mistakes on invoices, data entry and updating records, and responding to emails about the status of invoices and payments.
 This inefficiency results in adding 2 hours extra to each day.
 Meanwhile, highly automated accounts payable departments can process 8 times as many invoices per full-time employee equivalent as those with little or no automation.

 Invoice processing involves several steps including downloading the attachment, Manual encoding, capturing invoice details, data entry and checking against purchase orders, and ensuring that they match up accordingly or handling exceptions.

-Let’s see where all human touches Invoice processing can be automated
+Let’s see where all human touches in Invoice processing can be automated

-An email has become the standard for communication with suppliers and receiving invoices.
+Email has taken over as the standard for communication with suppliers and for receiving invoices.
 With nearly 300 billion emails sent each day, streamlining the accounts payable department’s capabilities for automatically parsing attachments within emails has never been more important.
 Invoices arrive through email — and vital information contained within them is often attached to the message.
 Someone from a team in the accounts payable department is tasked with identifying emails and downloading the file, manually opening them.
 It’s a time-consuming task that is prone to error.

 With the help of Automation, bots Identify vendor emails with invoice attachments and download the attachments.

 2 Manual Encoding :